prividentity/PrivateIdentity-Oldd/Private-ID-Pricing.md

 Each model, API, or service request counts as one billable unit.
 Each Product SKU includes 1000 billable units.

+### Get Started for Free
+You can get started with Private ID at no cost.
+You are allowed to analyze 5,000 voices per month (5,000 billable units/month) for the first six months with no charge.

 ### Product SKU Usage Counter Details
 * Each Product SKU contains 1000 billable units.
 * SKU counters reset to zero on the first day of each calendar month at 12 AM PST (UTC-8).